lxashi/Final_Project/README.md

 ## - Conclusion & Findings

-In summary, this project provides a thorough assessment of various forecasting models for temperature prediction in the UK.
+In summary, this project thoroughly assesses various forecasting models for temperature prediction in the UK.
 Our findings highlight the effectiveness of models like SARIMA and CNN for monthly data, and ARIMA for yearly predictions.
 This research emphasizes the importance of aligning models with data characteristics.
 It also showcases the benefits of using a diverse set of models and sheds light on optimizing neural networks like CNN and LSTM for better predictions.
 This knowledge can serve as a valuable resource for climate analysis and decision-making in climate change strategies.

 ## - Key Takeaways